jimm/kronut/README.md

 To get Kronut, you'll need to download the
 [source code](https://github.com/jimm/kronut) and compile it.

-You'll also need to install the http://portmedia.sourceforge.net/portmidi/ library and headers.
-If you use [Homebrew](https://brew.sh/) then you can install it via `brew install portmidi`.
+You'll also need to install the [RtMidi](https://www.music.mcgill.ca/~gary/rtmidi/) library and headers.
+If you use [Homebrew](https://brew.sh/) then you can install it via `brew install rtmidi`.

 To compile the code, run `make`.
+You might need to make sure that the RtMidi include and library directories are accessable in `LDFLAGS` and `CPPFLAGS`.
+If you installed RtMidi via `brew` you can run the command `brew config` and find `HOMEBREW_PREFIX` which will be the parent directory of the `include` and `lib` directories.

 To compile and run the tests, you'll need to install [Catch2](https://github.com/catchorg/Catch2).
 The easiest way to do that is